-In the Clean Water portfolio, there is an assumption that potable water demand will outstrip available supply in the coming years.
+In the Clean Water portfolio, there is an assumption that potable water demand will outstrip available potable water supply in the coming years.
 Investors in this portfolio support companies that conserve water and work to clean water sources.
 Also found in this portfolio are companies that build water infrastructure.

 In addition to its unique themed portfolio format, Swell Investing charges no commissions, either for the sale of an SMA or purchase of one.
 Equity trades made within an SMA are also commission-free.
 There are no annual fees charged, and closing an account will not accrue charges.
 This means those looking to invest in socially conscious portfolios can potentially save some money to put toward other investments.

 The focus of Swell Investing is to help its investors and traders invest in companies that share a socially conscious worldview.
-Its purpose is to deliver profit while providing a investment platform of purpose.
+Its purpose is to deliver profit while providing an investment platform of purpose.
 Swell selects the stocks for its portfolios with the themes of each in mind.

 Another concern found in Swell Investing reviews is the question of tax considerations.
 Swell does not offer tax-sheltered accounts, such as IRAs.
 This means investors are responsible for paying taxes on their accounts.
 Combining the tax responsibility with the 0.75 percent management fee means Swell can lean toward the expensive side in investment choices.

-Swell Investing’s portfolios are not compiled by stock pickers.
+Swell Investing’s investment portfolios are not compiled by stock pickers.
 Instead, the company uses algorithms designed to capture the best of socially conscious companies.
 The data used by Swell is objective, which gives investors confidence that their investment choices correlate to the positive investing theme of the portfolio they’ve chosen.

 The bottom line when reviewing Swell Investing is the issue of control over investments.
 As a robo-advisor in an online forum, Swell uses its algorithms to choose the stocks it offers and the investing theme.
 Investors can go along with the choices or not.
-This can be either an advantage or a disadvantage, depending on how much control an investor feels he should retain.
+This can be either an advantage or a disadvantage, depending on how much control an investor feels he or she should retain.